 “Everyone who hears these words of mine and does them is like a wise man who built his house on rock.
 The rain fell, the flood came, and the winds beat against that house, but it did not collapse because it had been founded on rock.
 Everyone who hears these words of mine and does not do them is like a foolish man who built his house on sand.
 The rain fell, the flood came, and the winds beat against that house, and it collapsed; it was utterly destroyed!”
 (Matthew 7:24–27 NET)

-The Lord gives a parable of the man who builds his house on the rock, and the other one who builds it on the sand.
-The one who builds on sand has the easier time at first.
+The Lord gives a parable of the man who builds his house on the rock and the other one who builds it on the sand.
+The one who builds on sand has an easier time at first.
 It’s easier to move the sand around.
-And that’s the point, it is moveable.
+And that’s the point; it is moveable.
 It represents the one who builds his or her life on what’s moveable, what’s changing – everything but the things of God.
-It’s building your life on your popularity, what people think of you, your reputation, your intelligence, job, house, situation – even good things like marriage and family which are gifts from God.
-These aren’t the foundation ground.
+It’s building your life on your popularity, what people think of you, your reputation, your intelligence, job, house, situation – even good things like marriage and family, which are God-given gifts.
+These are not the foundation ground.
 The foundation ground is God.
 Are you building your life on moveable things, temporary things?
 It is harder to build on the rock because the rock is the immovable unchanging word of God – but it lasts.
-The wise man builds everything on the Rock, Jesus the word of God!
+The wise man builds everything on the Rock, Jesus, the word of God!
 Because when you do that, when you build your life on the rock, your joy, well-being, plans, marriage, house, ministry, all these things become immovable.
 All these things will become solid as a rock.
 (14)

 What about you?
 Is your life built on shifting sand or the Rock?
 (1)

 My Hope is Built on Nothing Less (15)